-Dr. Cara Delaney MD, MPH, OB-GYN at the Boston Medical Center, emphasizes that a monthly period is not medically necessary.
+Dr. Cara Delayne MD, MPH, OB-GYN at the Boston Medical Center, emphasizes that a monthly period is not medically necessary.
 The periods people experience while on hormonal birth control aren’t even actual periods.
 They’re what’s called a withdrawal bleed.
 When asked about the side effects associated with skipping periods, she explained that spotting is the most notable.
 She adds that studies show that there’s no higher risk of blood clots when using continuous birth control as opposed to allowing for a withdrawal bleed.

-Aside from the benefit of no longer having a period, Dr. Delaney shares that some studies show that pregnancy rates are lower on continuous birth control—there’s no week where you’re skipping pills, so the habit of taking a pill every day is never broken (who bothers to take those placebo pills anyway?).
+Aside from the benefit of no longer having a period, Dr. Delayne shares that some studies show that pregnancy rates are lower on continuous birth control—there’s no week where you’re skipping pills, so the habit of taking a pill every day is never broken (who bothers to take those placebo pills anyway?).
 When I asked her why continuous birth control helps with chronic pain related to periods, she explained that by skipping a period, you eliminate bleeding, which can cause anemia and, in turn, severe headaches and migraines.
 No more bleeding also means fewer instances of cramps.

 An Empowering Feeling